Average Penis Size: According to Science

 While no amount of supplements or well-wishing can improve the size of your penis, it is true that erectile dysfunction (ED), can negatively influence the mightiness of a presented penis.

 ED reduces the amount of blood that is able to flow to the penis during erection, and therefore limits the firmness of the penis.
-Less blood available during an erection results in a smaller erection (or one that doesn’t fulfil is potential).
+Reduced blood flow results in a smaller erection (or one that doesn’t fulfil is potential).

 Let’s take a look at some of the culprits that contribute to erectile dysfunction: